Updated March 30th, 2018.

 However, less than thirty years later, at the close of World War II when the French began their retreat from Asia, the colonial town gradually became obsolete.
-It was abandoned for good in the 1970s as the surrounding lands became swept up in revolution, and for the next decade Bokor was a battleground, embroiled in the fierce and unforgiving guerrilla fighting between the Khmer Rouge and Vietnamese.
-Once a hive of upper class elegance and colonial pomp, now only a war-torn shell remains, left poignantly untouched.
+It was abandoned for good in the 1970s as the surrounding lands became swept up in the revolution, and for the next decade, Bokor was a battleground, embroiled in the fierce and unforgiving guerrilla fighting between the Khmer Rouge and Vietnamese.
+Once a hive of upper-class elegance and colonial pomp, now only a war-torn shell remains, left poignantly untouched.

 When I arrived in the sleepy, riverside town of Kampot, situated a stones throw away from the beachside city of Kep, I primarily wanted to relax and unwind.
 Having spent the obligatory few days touring sites of genocide in Phnom Penh, I needed some headspace.
 My main reason for deciding to join a trip to Bokor Hill Station, which consisted of a two-hour trek to and from, was the appealing prospect of some exercise rather than visiting a site of historical interest.